SBA Disaster Assistance

-We are in continuous contact with the local SBA office and pleased to provide with the latest information:
+We are in continuous contact with the local SBA office and pleased to provide you with the latest information:

 1. Disaster loans are now available in Texas.
 Businesses will need to apply directly through SBA’s website.
 Loans will be available for working capital with an interest rate of 3.75% for any businesses that can show they have been harmed by the economic impact of COVID-19.
 Based upon the SBA’s analysis of the applicant’s financial condition and need, the SBA will determine: